wendyverdonk93/docs/content/integrations/hosted/logivert/_index.md

 logo: "/logo/Integrations/LogiVert.svg"
 weight: 90
 title_short: "LogiVert"
+description_short: Activation of the MultiSafepay plugin for your LogiVert ecommerce software.
 ---

 Easily integrate MultiSafepay payment solutions into your LogiVert app.
 This app is managed by LogiVert, for support please contact [LogiVert](https://www.logivert.com/nl/ons-bedrijf/c-2)